 Decide when you will go and how long you will be there

-Once you’ve picked where you want to go, you want to decide when and for how long.
+When planning an adventure, once you’ve picked where you want to go, decide when and for how long.
 If you wanted to visit the Neskowin Ghost Forest in Oregon, it’s important to know when is the best time.
 Obviously, you want to go when there’s low tide to reveal the stumps.
 Visiting Oregon when there’s less rain during the season would also be important for visiting the shoreline.

 Alternatively, decide whether or not you want to visit a place during peak tourist season or wait for the shoulder seasons.
 If you have to fly, picking a shoulder season will decrease airline prices but you may experience poor weather.
 There’s always a trade-off and you’ll know which trade-off you’re okay with choosing.

 Based on your budget and personal and professional life, you’ll want to choose how long to visit.
 Do you want to make it a weekend trip or extend for a full week?
 Knowing how long you plan to stay helps determine the activities you plan to do and how much time you’ll have to do them.

 Pick your activities

 This may come before or at the same time as deciding where you want to go.
 Usually, we want to do a thing in a place.
 This could be camping in Acadia National Park or kayaking through the Grand Canyon.

 If you know of a place you want to explore but are not sure what to do there, start Googling.
 It can be as simple as “things to do in PLACE” or “exploring in PLACE.”
 Also, consider what you like to do at home.
 Are you interested in bouldering at your local gym?
 Do you enjoy tying knots?
 Sounds like you should give rock climbing a try.